Background pattern

 • Intestinal dysfunction (imbalance) due to dietary habits and lifestyle.

-• Increasing the proportion of fiber in the diet (vegetables, whole bread, fruit).
+• An increase in the proportion of fiber in the diet (vegetables, whole wheat bread, fruit).

-If symptoms persist despite dietary measures, an underlying cause should be considered and treated.
+If the symptoms persist despite dietary measures, the existence of an underlying cause should be considered and treated.

 Do not takeFemlax:

-• If you are allergic to Macrogol (= PEG = polyethylene glycol) or any of the other components of this medication (listed in section 6).
+• If you are allergic to Macrogol (= PEG = polyethylene glycol) or to any of the other components of this medication (included in section 6).

 • If you have abdominal pain of unknown cause.

-• If you have or suspect you have intestinal obstruction (ileus).
+• If you have or suspect you may have an intestinal obstruction (ileus).

 Consult your doctor, pharmacist, or nurse before starting to take Femlax.

-Patients should consult their doctor if they do not observe improvement or worsen after 7 days of treatment.
+Patients should consult their doctor in case of no improvement or worsening after 7 days of treatment.

 Due to the mechanism of action of macrogol, it is recommended to drink liquids during treatment with this medication.

-In case of diarrhea, some patients may develop electrolyte disorders (decrease in certain salts in the blood), mainly elderly people, those with liver or kidney problems, or those taking diuretics (medications that facilitate the elimination of liquids).
-If you are any of these people, and experience diarrhea, you should review your electrolyte levels with a blood test.
+In case of diarrhea, some patients may develop electrolyte disorders (decrease in certain salts in the blood), mainly elderly people, with liver or kidney problems, or those taking diuretics (medications that facilitate the elimination of liquids).
+If you are one of these people and experience diarrhea, you should review your electrolyte levels with a blood test.

-Severe hypersensitivity reactions (rash, urticaria, and edema) have been reported with macrogol-containing medications.
-Rare cases of anaphylactic shock have been reported.
+Hypersensitivity reactions (rash, urticaria, and edema) have been reported with drugs containing macrogol (polyethylene glycol).
+Exceptional cases of anaphylactic shock have been reported.

 Avoid mixing Femlax with starch-based thickeners if you have swallowing problems.
-This may result in a watery liquid that could enter your lungs and cause pneumonia if you cannot swallow it properly.
+This can result in a watery liquid that could enter your lungs and cause pneumonia if you cannot swallow it properly.

 Femlax may delay the absorption of other medications, making them less effective or ineffective, especially those with a narrow therapeutic index (e.g., antiepileptics, digoxin, and immunosuppressants).